awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-howitworks.md

 + Take action, such as notifying all players, when a player leaves a group or disconnects from the server\.
 + Evaluate the content of game session objects or message objects and use the data\.

-## Deploying and Updating Realtime Servers<a name="realtime-howitworks-deployment"></a>
+## Deploying and updating Realtime Servers<a name="realtime-howitworks-deployment"></a>

-Realtime Servers is powered by GameLift’s dedicated server resources\.
+Realtime Servers is powered by GameLift's dedicated server resources\.
 There is no difference in stability and security provided\.
-As with all servers, latency can be minimized by using GameLift’s matchmaking and queues with Fleet IQ, which optimizes game session placement based on player locations\.
+As with all servers, latency can be minimized by using GameLift's matchmaking and queues with Fleet IQ, which optimizes game session placement based on player locations\.

 When deploying Realtime Servers games with GameLift, the process is nearly identical to deploying traditional game servers on GameLift\.
 You create fleets of computing resources and deploy them with your Realtime script, which contains configuration details and optional custom logic\.
 Using GameLift, you choose the type of fleets to use, manage fleet capacity, and control how game server processes are started and run on your fleets\.
 The detailed description of game hosting in [How GameLift works](gamelift-howitworks.md) represents game hosting with Realtime Servers as well as with custom game servers\.